cloud-gov/cg-site/_posts/2022-03-04-release-notes.md

 * Route emitter's healthcheck_address no longer accepts leading zeros @ameowlia @geofffranks (#616)
 * Deprecate start and evacuate_running endpoints @moleske (#617)
 * Ensure containers can eventually communicate over TLS using application internal route even if synchronous communication fails

+### Loggregator Agent Release - v6.3.8 up from v6.3.6

+* Fix counter aggregation (#75)
+  * Forwarder agent respects source-IDs for counter aggregation
+  * treat delta 0 total 0 metrics as total metrics instead of delta
+* skip config files with invalid ports
+  * allows optionally configuring prom scraping for releases
+* bump-golang to v0.95.0

+### Metrics Discovery Release - v3.0.8 up from v3.0.7

+* skip config files with invalid ports
+  * allows optionally configuring prom scraping for releases
+* update go-loggregator

+### Nats Release - v43 up from v40

+Release Highlight
+* Optionally exclude password authentication for nats-tls.
+Thank you @domdom82 for submitting this PR!
+* 🐛 Bug-Fix: A new healthcheck for the nats-tls job alleviates the constant stream of log messages caused by incomplete TLS handshakes from health checks (fixes #32).
+Thank you @peterellisjones for the PR!
+  * ⚠️ This requires two new properties to be provided to allow the health check to access nats via TLS, listed below.
+* Improvement: Operators are now able to set nats.net and nats.cluster_host to adjust the listening address of the nats and nats-tls jobs for use in multi-homed environments.
+Thanks @psycofdj!
+* Bug Fix: Operators can force-disable nats authentication via the nats.auth_required property, rather than removing credentials.
+This helps alleviate Authorization Violation errors seen in cases such as routing-release #259.
+Thanks @b1tamara and @Mrizwanshaik!

+### Routing Release - 0.229.0 up from 0.228.0

+* ➕ Improvement: Request URLs are now included in Gorouter's route-service-connection-failed log messages.
+Thanks for the improvement @plowin! 🎉
+* ➕ Improvement: Gorouter's endpoint_dial_timeout is now configurable.
+It affects the time to establish a TCP connection with backends (http or websocket), but prior to any TLS negotiation.
+* 🐛 Bug Fix: A bug in Gorouter was resolved that caused incorrect counts when calculating backend-connection limits for app endpoints
+* 🐛 Bug Fix: Gorouter now honors the router.min_tls_version and router.max_tls_version properties when making requests to route-services
+* 🐛 Bug Fix: Resolves an issue introduced in routing-release v0.227.0 where the b3_spanid header was incorrectly being set to 16 bytes.
+It now is set to 8-bytes.
+Thanks @stijnvet for the fix! 🎉

+### Silk Release - 2.43.0 up from 2.42.0
+* Bump to golang 1.17!
+* Tested with cf-networking-release v2.43.0
+* [Breaking] Added template tests to validate IPs do not contain leading zeros per golang 1.17's new IP parsing standards

+### Statsd Injector Release - v1.11.18 up from v1.11.17

+* bump-golang to v0.94.0(1.17.5)